carloct/devlog/content/blog/laravel-on-docker.md

-description = "No boilerplate, just the minimum" tags = ["laravel", "docker"] title = "Minimal Docker setup for Laravel on macOS"
+description = "No boilerplate, just the minimum" tags = ["laravel", "docker"] title = "Minimal Docker setup for Laravel on macOS" type = "post"

 +++

 There are many pre-built solutions for setting up a Laravel + Docker environment, they're all excellent solutions, but too complex for my needs 90% of the times.

-It' s the *boilerplate syndrome*, a starter package that is supposed to ease the pain of creating a new project but then soon becomes a huge blob that tries to suit every possible setup.
+It' s the _boilerplate syndrome_, a starter package that is supposed to ease the pain of creating a new project but then soon becomes a huge blob that tries to suit every possible setup.

 I wanted something that would let me start writing code with a minimal footprint, that could be eventually improved if necessary.